-“An organic substance present in the nucleus of a living cell helps in storing and transferring information is known as the nucleic acid.”
+“An organic substance present in the nucleus of a living cell that stores and transfers information is known as the nucleic acid.”

-The nucleic acid in the form of either DNA or RNA is present in all cells in all organism on the planet earth, no one can live without it.
+The nucleic acid in the form of either DNA or RNA is present in all cells in all organisms on the planet earth, no one can live without it.

-In general, either DNA or RNA- nucleic acids are made up of the three major components- sugar, phosphate and nitrogenous bases.
+In general, either DNA or RNA- nucleic acids are made up of three major components- sugar, phosphate, and nitrogenous bases.

-Purines and pyrimidines are present as nitrogenous bases in DNA while ribose and deoxyribose are present in RNA and DNA respectively.
+Purines and pyrimidines are present as nitrogenous bases in DNA while ribose and deoxyribose as sugar are present in RNA and DNA respectively.
 DNA and RNA have substantial differences in terms of structure and function, to know more you can read this article:

 The monomer of nucleic acid: